chunyenlu/duplicate_order_request/README.md

 # Duplicate Order Requests Report

 This script creates a daily report for order order request duplicates.
-The order request duplicates are defined as follows:
+Order request duplicates are defined as follows:
   - lower case of both patient first name and last name are the same and neither are empty
   - within the same product id